dagraham/etm-dgraham/README.md

         (env) $ deactivate

-You can now simply delete the virtual environment directory and, if you have additional *home* directories, by deleting each of them.
-One of the many advantages of the virtual environment is that all installations are local to that environment and removing the directory, removes every trace.
+You can now simply delete the virtual environment directory and, if you have additional *home* directories, delete each of them.
+One of the many advantages of the virtual environment is that these steps remove every trace.

 # [Details](#etm)